 The types of animal husbandry largely depend on the species of animals being raised.
 The leading animal husbandry examples are poultry farming, dairy farming, fish farming, and beekeeping.

-Besides, poultry fowls can be crossbred to improve the varieties of breeds.
+Poultry farming involves a variety of chicken breeds in India.
+Besides, poultry fowls can be crossbred to improve the variety of breeds.
 For example, the indigenous Aseel can be crossbred with foreign Leghorn to develop new varieties.
 With the increased demand for poultry products, the scope of the Poultry Farming Business in India has increased.

 Cattle Farming is the practice of breeding and rearing cattle for dairy and draught labour work.
-Two types of cattle are bred primarily in India: cows and buffaloes.
+Two types of cattle are bred primarily in India: cows and buffalo.
+Some of the top cow breeds in India are Tharparkar, Sahiwal, Red Sindhi, and Gir.
+Also, the top Indian buffalo breeds include Murrah, Jaffrabadi, Surti, and Bhadawari.

 Dairy animals are female cattle and are primarily used for milk.
 Thus, they are also called milch animals.
 On the other hand, draught animals are domesticated for agricultural work like tilling and irrigating.
 The cattle are crossbred to produce the improved breeds of cattle that are high milk-yielding and disease-resistant.
 For instance, exotic or foreign cattle breeds such as Jersey and Brown Swiss are known for longer lactation periods.
 Thus, these cattle breeds are crossbred with local breeds like Red Sindhi and Sahiwal, which have excellent disease-resistant qualities.

-Beekeeping or Apiculture is also among the top animal husbandry types.
+Beekeeping is also among the top animal husbandry types.
 It is the practice of raising and managing bee colonies.
-It requires low investment; thus, farmers undertake honey bee farming or Apiculture to generate additional income.
+It requires low investment; thus, farmers undertake honey bee farming, or Apiculture, to generate additional income.
+In 2022, the National Bee Board registered 19.34 lakh honeybee colonies and 12,699 beekeepers.

-It is primarily used to produce honey and other bee-related products like beeswax, royal jelly, and propolis.
-The value, quality and taste of honey is the outcome of the quantity of pasturage and availability of flower and nectar varieties.
+Beekeeping is primarily used to produce honey and other bee-related products like beeswax, royal jelly, and propolis.
+The value, quality, and taste of honey are the outcome of the quantity of pasturage and the availability of flower and nectar varieties.
 In India, many varieties of bees are used for the commercial production of honey.
 Some of them are Indian Bee (Apis cerena indica), Rock Bee (A. dorsata), and Little Bee (A. florae).

 Fish farming or Aquaculture is concerned with breeding and rearing fish in controlled environments such as ponds or tanks.
-The production of fish in India emphasizes true fish and shellfish such as molluscs and prawns.
+India has around 8% share in the global fish production, making it the second-largest fish-producing country.
+The production of fish in India emphasizes true fish and shellfish, such as molluscs and prawns.

-Animal husbandry in India has several advantages for its economy, society, and food security.
+Why is animal husbandry essential?
 Here are some of the critical advantages of animal husbandry in India:

-Animal husbandry is the science of breeding, feeding, raising, and heeding animal livestock.
+Animal husbandry is an important branch of agriculture that involves breeding, feeding, raising, and heeding of animal livestock.

 Animal husbandry provides additional income to the farmers in the form of its by-products like meat, manure, etc.